Castle Cary Castle: Description

 The castle originated as a rectangular tower with a lower wing, forming an L-shape, and was built from in the late 15th century, incorporating stone from the nearby Antonine fort.
 The antiquarian Hugo B. Millar, who lived there, claimed there were many such 'broached' stones all over the castle, and in other walls about the garden.
 The original wing was destroyed, then during the 17th century, a wing was added to the east of the tower; it bears the date 1679.
 This was two storeys high, and had an attic, as well as a turnpike stair.
 Both the main tower and the extension have a pitched roof and crow-stepped gables, and the original tower has a restored parapet which is crenellated.
 There is a machicolated projection at the east end of the north wall, at parapet level, although its defensive value would have been limited, as it was not placed above the entrance.
 It is, however, more likely that this feature is a Garderobe.

 A turnpike stair leads from the north entrance to the parapet, where there is a cap-house from which the attic may be entered.
 There is a barrel-vaulted cellar on the ground floor.
 Traces of 18th century wall painting may be seen in the Hall, which also has the bases and moulded jambs of the fireplace.
 An iron grille, part of the original defences of the door, is preserved within.

 Beneath the 17th-century extension, there is a 7.5 m ditch which was filled in for the construction of the wing.
 It may have been contemporary with the 1485 structure.

-In Art

-In Painting
+In art

 A painting featuring Castlecary Castle by George Gibson is displayed in Callendar House in Falkirk.

-The Song of Lizzie Baillie

-There is a tradition that Lizzie of Castlecary jumped out a third-storey Castle window to abscond with her lover Donald Graham.
+There is a tradition that Lizzie of Castlecary jumped out a third-storey castle window to abscond with her lover Donald Graham.
 Lizzie's father, a 'noted antiquarian' strongly disapproved of her suitor.
-There are a couple versions of a song recorded about this one by Rev. Hugh Baird who states that the story is sometimes confused with that of Mary of Castlecary.
+There are a couple versions of a song recorded about this one by Hugh Baird who states that the story is sometimes confused with that of Mary of Castlecary.
 Baird's whole book is about Castlecary.